 Q: Will it be difficult to get a loan to build my dome?

 A: Conventional mortgage lenders tend to be ultra conservative when considering a dome.
 Mortgage brokers, small local banks, local credit unions or indirect sources for financing may be more flexible and quicker for you.
 Refinancing other property or acquiring loans from other sources may be easier while avoiding the restrictions and requirements of conventional construction loans.
 Another popular option is the pay-as-you-go method.
 Combined with partial financing, this can get you into your new dome.

 Why are lenders conservative about loaning on domes?
-Very few dome owners ever sell their domes.
+Very few domeowners ever sell their domes.
 So there is no dome resale value.
 Lenders determine how much they will loan based on what houses in that neighborhood sell for.
 The lender can usually get within three to four per cent of the value of a conventional house.
 But because we do not have resale statistics on domes they do not know what the resale price is.
-The lender has to be concerned with the worst case scenario.
+The lender has to be concerned with the worst case scinario.
 If the homeowner does not pay their mortgage, they will have to resale the dome.
 So they are reluctant to loan as much money on a dome project.
 Typically they want 25% to 35% down based on the finished price of the dome.
-However Sovann Kang can issue permanent financing with 10% or less cash down payment for those who qualify.
+Usually they will accept equity in your land towards the down payment.